Early Estimation of Language to Latent Alignment in Diffusion Models: Results and Discussion

+To evaluate alignment effectiveness, we sample prompts from the Noisy-Conceptual-Captions dataset, generating four images per prompt.
+Using VQAScore to establish a reference ranking, we report the average similarity score assigned to each rank by both~\model and CLIP.

-As illustrated in Figure~\ref{fig:our_approach_scores}, our model effectively discriminates the top image from sub-optimal ones as early as latent 20.
-It reliably maintains a separation between the images during the reverse diffusion process, achieving a gap above 3\%.
-We can see that our method increases the delta between the highest and lowest scoring images since the initial latents surpass 2\% in the middle of the generation.
+As illustrated in Figure~\ref{fig:our_approach_scores}, our model effectively discriminates the top image from sub-optimal ones as early as latent 20, as the backbone can only do so by latent 40.
+We can see that our method increases the delta between the highest and lowest scoring images surpassing 2\% in the middle of the generation.
 Although our approach focuses on the noisy images, the results do not show any deterioration in the image dimensions.
-Rather, they show an enhancement that aligns with the trend of the latent dimension, as shown by the leap at the end of each plot (Figure~\ref{fig:our_approach_scores}).
+Furthermore, our approach achieves even greater differentiation by the end of the process compared to the backbone trained on images alone.

 In contrast, CLIP exhibited persistent difficulty maintaining a separation between the highest and lowest scoring images.
-Although it can achieve a delta of around 2.5\% in the image dimension, most of the generation remains under 1\% (up to the mid-30s), with this delta appearing only after latent 20.
-The transition to the image dimension also resulted in a noticeable shift in scores.

-This results shows that our approach makes it feasible to measure the similarity in intermediate latent areas, while maintaining a final score comparable to those obtained with the frozen CLIP.
-Furthermore, it illustrates the possibility of producing scores that increase nearly linearly from the start of the generation, whereas CLIP only accomplishes this from the midpoint to the conclusion of the generation.
+Although it reaches a 2.5\% delta in the image dimension, the gap remains under 1\% for most of the generation (up to the mid-30s) and only emerges after latent 20.
+These results demonstrate that our approach reliably measures similarity in intermediate latents while achieving final scores comparable to frozen CLIP.
+Moreover, our model produces scores that increase almost linearly from the start of generation, whereas CLIP only shows this behavior from the midpoint onward.